ethersphere/swap-swear-and-swindle/README.md

 ### Trial statuses,transitions and grace periods

-While the main SwearGame contract conduct a trial to resolve a specific case it iterate between different trial statuses.
+While the main SwearGame contract conducts a trial to resolve a specific case it iterates between different trial statuses.

-For each game there is a specific pre defined trial statuses and a specific trial transitions scheme which defined the transition for a certain status to the next one.
+For each game there are a specific pre defined trial statuses and a specific trial transitions scheme which which define the transition for a certain status to the next one.

-The trial statuses and their transitions are defined per each game in a TrialRules contract.
+The trial statuses and their transitions are defined for each game in a TrialRules contract.

-The TrialRules contract also defined the grace period per each trial status.
+The TrialRules contract also defines the grace period for each trial status.

-This TrialRules contract is align with TrialRulesAbstract.sol  and should implement the following ABIs:
+This TrialRules contract is aligned with TrialRulesAbstract.sol  and should implement the following ABIs:

 /// @notice getStatus - get next trial status according to witness state and the current trial state